NicoFR75/PCA9533/README.md

 # Added on 09/09/2019
 - Method to read the input register

-Test file (main.cpp) is testing different prescaler frequencies :
+Test file (main.ino) is testing different prescaler frequencies :
  - PSC0 is 152Hz
  - PSC1 is 5Hz